-During the year concerned 35 scheduled airlines operated to/from Sri Lanka including SriLankan Airlines.
-Legacy carriers were the major portion of the operators while there were also "no-frills" carriers that contributed to passenger movements to/from the world's major destinations.
-World-leading air carriers like Emirates Airlines, Korean Air, Cathay Pacific Airlines, Air China, Etihad Airways, Turkish Airlines, Singapore Airlines and Qatar Airways continued their operations to Sri Lanka in 2019.
+During the year concerned 35 scheduled airlines operated to/from Sri Lanka including Sri Lankan airlines.
+Legacy carriers were the major portion of the operators while there were also "no-frills" carriers that contributed to the passenger movements to/from the world's major destinations.
+World leading air carriers like Emirates Airlines, Korean Air, Cathay Pacific Airlines, Air China, Etihad Airways, Turkish Airlines, Singapore Airlines and Qatar Airways continued their operations to Sri Lanka in year 2019.

-In the aftermath of the Easter attacks (21 April 2019), several airlines reduced frequencies owing to the reduced demand for travel.
-The GOSL offered several incentives to the airlines to encourage them to keep their operations to Sri Lanka without disruption.
+In the aftermath of the Easter attacks (21.04.2019), several airlines reduced frequencies owing to the reduced demand for travel.
+The GOSL offered several incentives to the Airlines to encourage them to keep their operations to Sri Lanka without disruption.
 The incentives offered were on fuel, ground handling and the reduction in the embarkation levy for passengers.
-Towards the latter part of the year, airlines re-instated their original number of frequencies and continued their operations.
+Towards the latter part of the year, Airlines re-instated their original number of frequencies and continued their operations.

-During summer 2019, due to the Easter attacks, 11 airlines reduced frequencies and 32 flights per week were cancelled.
-Estimated seat loss per week was 8,961 seats (using the minimum configuration).
-From the countries where cancellations took place there was a seat loss of 19% and total seat loss to BIA of 8.9%.
+During summer 2019 due to the Easter attacks 11 airlines reduced frequencies and 32 flights per week were cancelled.
+Estimated seat loss per week was 8961 seats (using the minimum configuration).
+From the Countries which cancellations took place there was a seat loss of 19% and total seat loss to BIA of 8.9%.

-New Operators and Discontinuations
+New Operators and discontinuations

-With the opening of the Jaffna International Airport (JIA), Alliance Air became the first carrier to conduct regular flights, operating three flights a week connecting JIA and Chennai using an ATR 72-600 Aircraft in November 2019.
+With the opening of the Jaffna International Airport (JIA), Alliance Air became the first carrier to conduct regular flights operating 3 flights a week connecting JIA and Chennai using an ATR 72-600 Aircraft in November 2019.